 As the cherry on top, K9 offers a 60-day satisfaction guarantee.
 Whatever issues you may have in the first couple of months will be heard by the manufacturer which is fantastic.
 If you have never used a dog backpack before and are not sure if your dog will like it, this guarantee is a good failsafe.

 Mr Peanut’s make some incredibly stylish and well-built dog carriers in general.
-Their backpack does not disappoint.
+And as our research team quickly discovered during the testing phase, their backpack does not disappoint.

-This backpack is airline approved and the perfect candidate as a carry-on bag for the plane (when we can fly again!).
+This backpack is airline approved and the perfect candidate as a carry-on bag for the plane.
 That said, please do check the airline’s guidelines before purchasing if the goal of this backpack is to carry your dog during air travel.

 The Mr Peanut's Backpack Dog Carrier being tested by our independent expert team.

 This dog carrier is jam-packed with features.
 It is incredibly lightweight for its size and security.
 It is versatile enough to carry in a variety of ways.
-It can be a traditional backpack, a front carrier or a side carrier.
+I was able to carry it like a traditional backpack, a front carrier or a side carrier.
 It may be a bit bulky as a front carrier though because of its boxy shape.
 It would be like strapping a delivery box to your chest, but you are welcome to experiment!

 In terms of sizing, this is a one-size-fits-all kind of deal, which is not our preferred style as we like variety.
 It measures 43cm x 30cm x 30cm and suits dogs that measure 35cm x 22cm.
 It is designed for your dog to be lying down and not standing up so bear that in mind.
 The construction is also a little different to the other backpacks on this list as it is less about “hugging” your dog.
 It more like a traditional box-shaped carrier than a form-fitting backpack.

-The boxy shape has its benefits.
+However, our expert panel notes that the boxy shape has its benefits.
 It means it can have the features and benefits of a traditional carrier.
 For example, this has a removable fleece bed, so when the bag is not on your back, your dog can rest peacefully on their side.
-There are mesh windows for breathability and ventilation, and a leash tether for security.
+There are mesh windows for breathability and ventilation, and a leash tether for security, similar to our number one pick.
 This backpack is ultimately very customisable in its use.